saishftw/ai-recruiter/README.md

 uv run main.py
 ```

-Outputs the top-ranked candidates along with their scores and matched attributes.
+This will output the top-ranked candidates along with their scores and matched attributes.

 ---